Yemen army outflanks rebel-held Jaar - official

 DRONE STRIKES

-The governor of Abyan, Jamal al-Aqel, said the military was in full control of several southern towns that militants had tried to seize in the past, including Lawdar and Mudiyah, but that heavy fighting was still under way inside Zinjibar.
+The governor of Abyan Jamal al-Aqel said that the military has asserted control on several southern towns that militants tried to control in the past, including Lawdar and Mudiyah, adding that heavy fighting inside Zinjibar was continuing.

-Four soldiers were wounded on Tuesday when Islamist militants ambushed government troops outside Zinjibar, a military official said.
-Months of fighting and shelling in and around the strategically important city have left it a ghost town, residents said.
+A military official said four soldiers were wounded on Tuesday when Islamist militants ambushed government troops outside the city.

+Months of fighting and shelling in and around Zinjibar have turned the strategically important city into ghost town, residents said.

 "Most of the city is empty, the buildings are destroyed and most of the basic services like electricity are cut off," one resident told Reuters by telephone.